 According to U.S. News & World Report, the value of cars can vary significantly depending on where you live.
 If you think your settlement is too low, look at classified postings for cars with similar makes and models in your area.
 If you cannot purchase a similar model for money you are being offered by your insurance adjuster, showing these postings may be able to convince the insurance adjuster that you may deserve a higher settlement.
 U.S. News & World Report also notes that you can help your case by making sure that insurance adjusters are considering whether your car has special features.
 Furnishing your insurance company with receipts for maintenance and repair can also prove that you kept your vehicle in top working order and that you deserve to purchase a similar vehicle in good or excellent condition.

 So, if your car has been totaled, you want to make sure your insurance adjuster has good information about your vehicle’s make and model, as well as any special features your car includes.
 Don’t assume your insurance adjuster will consider extra features automatically.
+In fact, when selling junk cars don’t assume your insurance adjuster knows any of the fine details that you don’t personally inform them of.
 Next, check to see how much your similar make and model car is selling in local classified ads and at local dealerships, in addition to checking the Kelley Blue Book.
 If the sales price or estimated value of your vehicle is higher than what your insurance company is offering, consider speaking to your insurance adjuster and ask why he or she is valuing your car at a lower amount.
 Finally, be ready to furnish your insurance adjuster with maintenance records.

 If you are having difficulty receiving the insurance claim you believe you deserve, consider speaking to the Minneapolis, Minnesota car accident attorneys at the Law Offices of Martin T. Montilino today.
 Our firm can review your claim, make an accurate estimate of the value of your vehicle, and fight to help you get the best possible settlement permitted under the law.
 Visit us at https://www.martinmontilino.com/ to learn more.